Meetings and Logistics

 Den meetings will start after you are assigned to a den and two parents volunteer to be the den leader and assistant den leader.
 For dens that require a new leader, den meetings will start after the leader & parents decide on a meeting time.
 New dens and leaders will have a lot of help from experienced leaders in the pack.

-5. What if I want to change packs (my son’s friends are in another pack or another pack’s activities fit my schedule better)?
+5. What if I want to change packs (my child’s friends are in another pack or another pack’s activities fit my schedule better)?

 6. When is the pinewood derby?